MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     - **Maintainability**: Changes to business rules now require updates in only one location
     - **Readability**: The code structure is clear and logical
     - **Reusability**: Shared services can be easily extended for future requirements
+    - **Extensibility**: New features can be added with minimal impact on existing code

-Successful testing validates that your refactoring has achieved its goals: eliminating duplicate code while maintaining system functionality.
+Manual testing verifies that your consolidation efforts have achieved the intended goal: eliminating duplicate code while maintaining system functionality.
 The enhanced architecture now provides a more maintainable foundation for future development, where business rule changes can be implemented in a single location rather than requiring updates across multiple duplicate implementations.

 ## Summary

 In this exercise, you used GitHub Copilot to identify and consolidate duplicate code patterns in an e-commerce application.
 You learned how to use Ask mode to systematically analyze complex codebases for subtle duplications, and Agent mode to implement comprehensive refactoring strategies across multiple files and architectural layers.

 Key accomplishments include: